 America is in Declining Health

-Studies from the American College of Sports Medicine (ACSM, 2006) the number one major contributor to the accelerated health and aging issues lies in the plummeting activity levels of North American society (11, 16).
-“Dropping activity levels parallel important changes in the way that we work and live”.
-Desk jobs are replacing active jobs.
-More of us are living in the suburbs, driving rather than walking to work.
-TV viewing is taking up free time that we used to devote to physical activity.
+Studies from the American College of Sports Medicine (ACSM, 2006) show that the number one contributor to our accelerated health and aging issues lies in the plummeting activity levels of North American society (11, 16).
+The researchers spearheading these studies argue that “dropping activity levels parallel important changes in the way that we work and live”.
+Sedentary desk jobs are replacing physically-active jobs.
+More people are living in the suburbs, and driving rather than walking or biking to work.
+Our phones, computers, and televisions are taking up free time that we used to devote to physical activity.

 Consider the following:

-- Since the advent of computers, video games and TV clickers, post-1970s researchers (and space aliens) all agree that we North Americans are get fatter, and more prone to disease, and are doing so earlier in our lives than at any other time in our history!
+- Since the advent of computers, video games, and smartphones, post-1970s health experts (and space aliens) agree that we North Americans are becoming fatter and more sedentary.
+We are becoming increasingly prone to disease, and these diseases are inflicting us earlier in our lives than at any other time in our history!

 - The prevalence of hypokinetic-related diseases (cardiovascular disease, diabetes II, etc.) is on the rise in North America.
 As a result, more medications are being prescribed, but with no corresponding reduction in ailments (12).

 - In 2001 the ACSM recommended that health and fitness professionals be more aggressive in confronting the laissez-faire attitude of North Americans towards physical exercise, as a way of combating a lifestyle that has become increasingly sedentary (16).